 - Find LIBOR-related clauses and figures in contracts

 - Extract that data and place it in a database

-U.S.-based organizations that don’t yet have a transition plan in place for their LIBOR-infected contracts risk being left behind by competitors.
+U.S.-based organizations that don’t yet have a transition plan in place for their LIBOR-impacted contracts risk being left behind by competitors.
 But there’s an even bigger reason for immediate transition: the deadline for having a plan in place is February 7th.
 The NY Fed has outlined steps all regulated institutions must take to assess their risk and report their plans.
 One aspect of a transition plan delineated by the NY Fed is that organizations should have “processes for analyzing and assessing alternative rates, and the potential associated benefits and risks of such rates both for the institution and its customers and counterparties.”

 At this stage in the game, a tech tool becomes a vital addition to a LIBOR transition plan.
 For many, it could mean the difference between getting contracts renegotiated promptly, or paying fines due to incomplete plans.